 Before I start comparing every little detail of these two jackets, let me just explain briefly their basic specs.

-As you can see from the table above, both of them are made from the same materials, which includes insulation.
+As you can see from the table above, both of them are made from the same materials, which include insulation.
 The Montreaux is the longer jacket, so naturally, it is also heavier.
 But not by a lot; some 100 grams more is pretty great for six extra inches of material.

 Are there any other differences, apart from the length?
 Let’s find out!

 These two jackets look quite similar, so you probably won’t decide which one to get just based on their style.
-They have the same quilted exterior, and they are both regular fit parkas.
+They have the same quilted exterior, and they are both regular-fit parkas.
 The shoulders on these Marmot jackets are dropped, the waist is straight and the hem is loose.

 This means that you will be able to wear thicker layers underneath the parkas.
 The main difference between these two jackets is actually their length.
 The Montreaux is a knee-length parka, which is great for really cold weather.
 The Montreal is a mid-thigh jacket, so it won’t do much in terms of keeping your legs warm as much as your torso.